Fancy2209/Crossbridge-Setup-Guide/README.md

 A guide on how to setup the Crossbridge C/C++ Compiler for Adobe Flash Player on Windows

 ### While CrossBridge Community's fork technically works on Linux, I could not compile it and there is no binary distribution for the Linux version.
-### If you discover how to compile CrossBridge, or have any improvements on how to improve this guide, feel free to make a Issue or PR!
+### If you discover how to compile CrossBridge, or have any ideas on how to improve this guide or problems with it, feel free to make a Issue or PR!
 ## Crossbridge Versions
 Download the version of Crossbridge from the versions below.
 - **Crossbridge Community Fork** (*More updated Cygwin and SDK*)